Homemade Strawberry Popsicles

 Ingredients & substitutes

-- Strawberries - I'm using fresh strawberries in the season.
-But these are so popular with my kids that during the year I freeze the fresh strawberries, and then use them later as frozen berries.
+- Strawberries – I’m using fresh strawberries in season.
+But these are so popular with my kids that during the year, I freeze the fresh strawberries, and then use them later as frozen berries.

-- Yogurt - I like to use yogurt or coconut cream because it makes it more creamy and still not as high-fat as ice cream.
+- Yogurt – I like to use yogurt or coconut cream because it makes it creamier and still not as high in fat as ice cream.
 Of course, you can omit the yogurt or coconut cream to keep them simple.
 Sometimes I like to add vanilla ice cream to make them richer.

-Pro tip - Depending on how sweet the strawberries are, you may or may not need more honey. - Molds - Distribute the chopped strawberries equally between the popsicle mold cavities.
+Pro tip – Depending on how sweet the strawberries are, you may or may not need more honey. - Molds – Distribute the chopped strawberries evenly among the popsicle mold cavities.
 Then, fill each cavity with the strawberry popsicle mixture.

 - Freeze – Place the stick on and put the molds in the freezer for 4 to 6 hours or until frozen.
 To unmold the popsicles easily, simply dip the molds in lukewarm water.
 Then, lift each one out of the mold.